 This web page shows only a small excerpt of our Fourithey research.
-Another 195 words (14 lines of text) covering the years 1270, 1379, 1610, 1676, 1659 and 1660 are included under the topic Early Fourithey History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) covering the years 1270, 1379, 1610, 1676, 1659 and 1660 are included under the topic Early Fourithey History in all our PDF Extended History products and printed products wherever possible.

 Fourithey Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Fourithey has been recorded under many different variations, including Forth, Forthe, Fourth, Fourthe, Forith, Foryth and many more.

 Early Notables of the Fourithey family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Fourithey Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Fourithey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fourithey family